devcontainers/spec/proposals/devcontainer-features.md

 - Features are used to create an image that can be used to create a container or not.
 - Parameters like `privileged`, ``init` are included if just 1 feature requires them.
 - Parameters like `capAdd`, `securityOp`  are concatenated.
-- ContainerEnv is added before the feature is executed and persisted.
+- ContainerEnv is added before the feature is executed as `ENV` commands in the docker file.

-TODO
+- Features are added to an image in two passes.
+One for `aquire` scripts and another for `install` scripts.
+- Each script executes as its own layer to aid in caching and rebuilding.